Kubernetes stops looking chaotic once its objects start reading as a model for how an application lives, fails, and gets updated inside a cluster.

 - Kubernetes Patterns (short summary) - A practical catalog of probes, sidecars, operators, and rollout strategies for Kubernetes platforms.

-- Service Mesh Architecture - How to manage service-to-service traffic, mTLS, and traffic policy on top of Kubernetes.
+- Service Mesh Architecture - Once you have many services, plain Service and Ingress stop being enough: go here for service-to-service traffic management, mTLS, and routing policy on top of Kubernetes.

 - CKA: Exam preparation - Hands-on practice for core Kubernetes operations skills, terminal tasks, and troubleshooting scenarios.